 The City of Denton has a number of initiatives and projects in progress to support the Denton County Homelessness Leadership Team's goals and strategic plan to make homelessness rare, brief, and nonrecurring.

+In 2020, City Council approved the purchase of the property at 909 Loop 288, a 34,000 square foot building, for a co-located day center and overnight shelter to provide services to people experiencing or at-risk of homelessness.
+The City partners with Our Daily Bread (ODB) to provide services at the facility.
 City staff, Our Daily Bread and other stakeholders worked on design development that was presented to City Council in February 2021.
 In April, Council directed staff to proceed with the next steps for construction drawings, contractor procurement and beginning construction.
-The current target date for opening the facility is December 2022.
+The facility opened December 14, 2022.

 City Funding & Support